Texas-Robotics-Academy/markdown/2021/programming_hello.md

 g++ ex_3_1.cpp -o HelloWorld
 {{ site.data.alerts.terminal_commands_end }}

-What does this line do?

 *g++* runs the g++ compiler.

 *ex_3_1.cpp* is the file to be compiled.
 In this case, it is the file that we just wrote.
-In future usages of g++, replace *ex_3_1.cpp* with the file that you intend to compile.

 *-o HelloWorld* tells the compiler that the compiled program should be named *HelloWorld*.
-If you typed *-o MyProgram*, it would name your program *MyProgram*.

-Hopefully, your program just compiled.

 - Check the output in the terminal to see if the build was a success.
   - If your build is successful, there will be no output.